aleur/alure.tech/docs/tweaks.md

 > You can install a custom power plan or even make your own using [PowerSettingsExplorer](https://forums.guru3d.com/threads/windows-power-plan-settings-explorer-utility.416058/).
 12. Disable Visual Effects and set Processor Scheduling to Programs
 13. Process Scheduling
 > I would have never known about this if it wasn't for [Calypto](https://twitter.com/CaIypto) and his [Latency Guide](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit).
-I won't write much about it because he did it better, but it's very impactful on FPS and latency.
+I won't write much about it because he explained it better, but it's very impactful on FPS and latency.